-Clinical studies show that 90 percent of blood clots form in the left atrial appendage (LAA), the left part of the heart.
+Clinical studies show that 90% of blood clots form in the left atrial appendage (LAA), the left part of the heart.
 All of the devices we offer obstruct the LAA, a procedure proven to reduce blood clots and lower stroke risk.

 In 2014, UVA became the first medical center in Central Virginia to offer the Lariat procedure.

 During this procedure, your doctor places a catheter in the left atrium and another in the pericardial sack, accessed via a puncture under the sternum.
 We then thread magnetic guide wires into position to facilitate the placement of a braided polyester suture loop.
 Once placed over the LAA, we close the loop and remove the wires.

 The procedure lasts about two hours and requires one overnight stay.
 You receive care from a team of specialists, including:

 The AtriClip is gentler than some devices, with a low risk of tearing or future bleeding.
 A surgeon can implant this device with open surgery or with a minimally invasive procedure.